 Squarespace also has one of the most extensive and trustworthy user support forums in the industry.
 This means that you’ll be able to lean on the expertise of advanced users, as well as Squarespace’s support team, in the event of a problem.

-Yes, Squarespace is good for ecommerce – and surprisingly so for a service primarily designed as a website building tool.
-You get access to built-in accounting tools, a wide range of payment processing options, and some of the best online store templates on the market – if not the best.
+You get access to built-in accounting tools, a wide range of payment processing options, and some of the best online store templates on the market.
+Management on the backend is a breeze.

 Squarespace isn't the only ecommerce website builder to consider, however: Shopify and Wix are rated slightly higher overall, while Volusion offers faster speeds.